SharedSmally/doc/app/java/test/junit5.md

     - **org.junit.platform.suite.engine**: Provides a TestEngine for running declarative test suites.
     - **org.junit.platform.testkit**: Defines the Test Kit API for the JUnit Platform.

 - **Vintage**: provides a TestEngine for running JUnit 3 and JUnit 4 based tests on the platform.
+It requires JUnit 4.12 or later to be present on the class/module path
     - **org.junit.vintage.engine**: Provides a TestEngine for running JUnit 3 and 4 based tests on the platform.